quanzb06/KCT/README.md

 ## 🙏 Acknowledgments

 We extend our sincere gratitude to all collaborators who contributed to this project.
 From data collection and preprocessing to the meticulous annotation of 2,000 citation instances, their dedication and effort were indispensable.
-The painstaking work of our annotators in carefully labeling each citation context forms the foundation upon which this research is built.
+The painstaking work of our annotators in carefully labeling each citation context forms the foundation upon which this research is built.We also thank anonymous reviewers for suggestions that helped improving the paper.

 ---